 Information collected as part of the Quarterly Financial Statistics for Enterprises program provides data used to measure the financial position and performance of incorporated businesses by industry aggregations.
-It also provides information on financial holdings and transactions in the Canadian System of National Accounts sector accounts.
+It also provides information on financial holdings and transactions in the Canadian System of Macroeconomic Accounts (CSMA) sector accounts.

-Information collected under the Quarterly Financial Statistics for Enterprises serves two broad objectives.
+Information collected under the Quarterly Financial Statistics for Enterprises program serves two broad objectives.
 The first measures the financial position and performance of incorporated businesses by industry aggregations.
 The statistics are used by a wide variety of economists and industry analysts, including federal and provincial regulatory bodies that monitor financial and other institutions in Canada.
-This information is also a critical input into the measure of corporate profits and capital consumption allowances in the Canadian System of National Accounts (CSNA).
+This information is also a critical input into the measure of corporate profits and capital consumption allowances in the Canadian System of Macroeconomic Accounts (CSMA).

-The second broad objective is to provide information on financial holdings and transactions in the CSNA sector accounts.
+The second broad objective is to provide information on financial holdings and transactions in the CSMA sector accounts.
 The accounts comprise the National Balance Sheet Accounts and the Financial Flow Accounts.
-Within the CSNA, the Canadian economy is composed of the incorporated business sector, including non-financial and financial businesses, the government sector, and the persons and unincorporated business sector, which includes non-profit institutions serving households.
-The Quarterly Financial Statistics for Enterprises data are combined with additional information for the business and other sectors in order to produce complete economy-wide accounts which show the creation and distribution of wealth as well as the financing of economic activity.
+Within the CSMA, the Canadian economy is composed of the financial corporation sector, the non-financial corporation sector, the general governments sector, the non-residents sector, the household sector and the non-profit institutions serving households sector.
+The Quarterly Survey of Financial Statements data are combined with additional information for the business and other sectors in order to produce complete economy-wide accounts (Quarterly Financial Statistics for Enterprises) which show the creation and distribution of wealth as well as the financing of economic activity.
 This is made possible by presenting considerable detail on financial institutions within the sector accounts framework.

 - Business performance and ownership